 Tools for Continuous Threat Exposure Management (CTEM)

 To effectively protect their systems, organizations can’t just manage the security of their internal infrastructure.
-Controlling exposed vulnerabilities available to anyone allows you to detect open gaps and implement a proactive security strategy in the organization.
+Controlling exposed vulnerabilities that are available to anyone allows you to identify gaps and implement a proactive security strategy across the organization.

 Continuous Threat Exposure Management (CTEM) solutions monitor the different layers of the web to locate those publicly exposed vulnerabilities, such as leaked data or credentials, and detect the open breaches that caused them.

-The most evolved CTEM tools, such as Kartos Corporate Threat Wathbots, use Artificial Intelligence and Machine Learning technologies to analyze and clean their data and provide highly accurate information about imminent threats.
+The most advanced CTEM tools, such as Kartos, use technologies like Artificial Intelligence and Machine Learning to analyze and refine their data, providing highly accurate information about imminent threats.

 Identity and access management tools

 Identity and access management (IAM) is a crucial component of enterprise cybersecurity.
-IAM tools ensure that only authorized users can access critical business resources and data and maintain strict controls over who can do what within the system.
+IAM tools ensure that only authorized users can access critical business resources and data, and maintain strict controls over what users can do within the system.

-- Multi-factor authentication (MFA).
-MFA adds an extra layer of security by requiring users to provide more than one form of verification before accessing systems.
-This can include a combination of passwords, verification codes sent to mobile devices, fingerprints, or other forms of biometric authentication.
+• Multi-factor authentication (MFA).
+MFA adds an extra layer of security by requiring users to provide multiple forms of verification before accessing systems.
+This can include a combination of passwords, verification codes sent to mobile devices, fingerprints, or other biometric authentication methods.

 Kartos: Corporate Cyber-Surveillance Solution for Continuous Threat Exposure Management (CTEM)

-Kartos Corporate Threat Watchbots is a monitoring tool for Continuous Threat Exposure Management (CTEM) developed by Enthec to protect organizations.
+Kartos is a monitoring tool for Continuous Threat Exposure Management (CTEM) developed by Enthec to protect organizations.

 Using its army of bots deployed across the Web, Dark Web, and Deep Web, Kartos scours forums and repositories to locate leaked information, exposed vulnerabilities, and open breaches of organizations.

-Among its unique capabilities in the cybersecurity tools market, Kartos stands out for eliminating false positives in search results thanks to tag technology, which uses self-developed Artificial Intelligence.
+Among its unique capabilities in the cybersecurity tools market, Kartos stands out for eliminating false positives in search results, thanks to tag technology powered by self-developed Artificial Intelligence.

-In addition to protecting the organization, Kartos allows third parties to be controlled in real-time and continuously for the duration of the business relationship.
+In addition to protecting the organization, Kartos allows third parties to be controlled in real time and continuously throughout the business relationship.

 If you want to learn more about how Kartos Corporate Threat Watchbots can help you protect your organization and control risks in your value chain, please do not hesitate to contact us.